hod25/MagicMirror/pages/_pages/faq.markdown

 ## Running on a raspberry pi ends with a white or black screen after a while

 I had this behavior running the module `MMM-RAIN-MAP` which is fetching a greater amount of images for the map.
-So if you are running modules which needs a greater amount of shared memory, you have to increase `shm_size` in the `docker-compose.yaml`.
-The default there is `shm_size: "128mb"` so edit this value and restart the container with `docker-compose up -d`.
+So if you are running modules which needs a greater amount of shared memory, you have to increase `shm_size` in the `docker-compose.yml`.
+The default there is `shm_size: "128mb"` so edit this value and restart the container with `docker compose up -d`.